AnonymousCodeFiles/TraceAnchor/README.md

 - Linux or WSL2
 - Python 3.10
-- Conda environment named `TraceWeaver`
+- Conda environment named `TraceAnchor`
 - PyTorch 2.1.2 with CUDA 11.8 (or a CPU build for small smoke runs)
 - The Python dependencies in `requirements.txt`
 - A local copy of the LID-DS data; raw files are never modified